HaydenFennell/EMBRIO-modeling-course/docs/source/module2_buildingMathModels.rst

 One of the most common types of equations found in engineering and scientific modeling is the *differential equation*, a type of equation that models change by relating changing quantities within the system.
 Differential equations relate an unknown function to it's own derivatives.
 These equations can get quite complex, and we will not cover all of the nuances of solving these equations in this book.
 Please see our resources section if you would like to learn more about them on your own.
 However, it *is* critical for our purposes to discuss how to construct these sorts of equations, as well as how to use them computationally.

-Many of the systems that we will be looking at in this book can be modeled using a type of equation known as the ordinary differential equation (ODE).
-Ordinary differential equations or (ODE) are equations where the derivatives are taken with respect to only one variable.
+Many of the systems that we will be looking at in this book can be modeled using a type of equation known as the ordinary differential equation.
+Ordinary differential equations (ODE) are equations where the derivatives are taken with respect to only one variable.
 That is, there is only one independent variable.
 Partial differential equations (PDE), on the other hand, are equations that depend on partial derivatives of several variables.
 That is, there are several independent variables.

 **Some examples of ordinary differential equations:**